Spirit AeroSystems > Blog

-April is National Volunteer Month, and employees at Spirit AeroSystems in the U.S. and abroad exemplify the spirit of volunteerism and giving back to their communities.
-Spirit employees and their families give back in ways both big and small; they give generously of their time and money.
+April is National Volunteer Month, and employees at Spirit AeroSystems around the world exemplify the spirit of volunteerism and giving back to their communities.
+Spirit employees and their families give back in ways both big and small; they give generously of their time and resources.

-In 2018, almost 5,000 Spirit employees, family members and friends volunteered in their communities on behalf of Spirit AeroSystems.
-Combined, these individuals contributed nearly 17,000 hours of their time to support organizations who make positive contributions within the community.
+In 2019, almost 5,200 employees, family members and friends volunteered in their communities on behalf of Spirit AeroSystems.
+Combined, these individuals contributed nearly 17,300 hours of their time to support organizations who are helping, growing and connecting within our communities.

-They packaged and delivered food to families who might otherwise not have access to healthy meals.
+They packaged food for families who might otherwise not have access to healthy meals.
 They collected clothing, toys and personal items for neighbors in need.
-They donated supplies for schools, so children will have access to the tools they need to get the best possible education.
-They participated in a number of activities celebrating our veterans and active duty service men and women.
-They created fun activities to engage and inspire kids through STEM2 (science, technology, engineering, mathematics and manufacturing).
+They donated supplies for school, so children will have access to the tools they need to get the best possible education.
+They participated in activities celebrating our veterans and active duty service men and women.
+They encouraged kids to put their imaginations to work with the possibilities of STEM2 (science, technology, engineering, mathematics and manufacturing).
 They served meals to the hungry.
-They volunteered at events that promote the arts.
-They made blankets and stuffed animals to be given to children going through difficult times.
+They celebrated the culture and diversity in our communities.
 They built homes for deserving families.

 Kinston, North Carolina, USA